-Trappers who accidentally trap a fur-bearing animal during a closed season or after a limit has been filled or who trap a big game animal or bird of prey are required to submit to Fish and Wildlife a completed report and, in the case of a fur-bearing animal, bear or cougar, deliver it to a Fish and Wildlife District Office no later than 14 days after the date of capture.
+Trappers who accidentally trap a furbearing animal during a closed season or who trap a big game animal or bird of prey are required to submit to Fish and Wildlife a completed report and, in the case of a furbearing animal, bear or cougar, deliver it to a Fish and Wildlife District Office no later than 14 days after the date of capture.
 Such animals do not have to be skinned.